JimDesu/basis-lang/README.md

 # The Basis Programming Language.

+Note: this is a very rough draft.
+I tick/tock between this draft and working on the implementation, and as a result the current status lacks full coherence.
+This's a part-time side project done at the pace of a parent's spare time, so it will be a while before the code here matches the intent.
+I have a pretty solid understanding of what I want to achieve, and I'm writing the "doc" as I go to ensure I don't leave a gap I'll have to code my way out of later, even though minor details evolve in ways that are incompatible with what's written here.
+As Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is".

 ## Introduction
 There is no greater technical obscurity than creating a new programming language, and this is my contribution to that heap of better mousetraps.
 It's inspired by aspects of Zig, Julia, Scala, Icon, Haskell, and Kernel.
-The general conception is a "pure" imperative programming language that's simple to learn and easy to read.
-In a world that depends on open source code now -- and will soon depend on LLM tokens for productivity -- clarity and concision are paramount.
+The general conception is to bring the benefits of "pure" programming languages to the imperative world, in a way that's simple to learn and easy to read.
+In a world that depends on open source code now -- and will soon depend on reviewing vibe-coded code for correctness -- clarity and concision are paramount.

 Guiding Principles:
 - Strong typing saves lives &#9786;